rsanchez/json/README.markdown

 - ExpressionEngine 3+

-For older versions of EE use JSON version [1.1.7](https://github.com/rsanchez/json).
+For older versions of EE use JSON version [1.1.7](https://github.com/rsanchez/json) by Rob Sanchez.

 ## Installation